 1. Change The Fan

-If your computer’s GPU fan isn’t spinning, the first thing you should try is changing the fan.
+If your computer’s GPU fan isn’t spinning, you should first try changing the fan.
 This is usually a pretty easy fix and only requires a few minutes.

 You need to follow these steps: